jameslyleyoung/liftoff-assignments/career_01/README.md

 How is Windows PowerShell more powerful than the command prompt?
 Why is it intended to replace the command prompt?

+###Basics

+##Get-Help
+get-help <command>
+-examples
+-detailed
+-full
+-online

+get-help | more
+get-help | less

+same as using 'man', for the most part

+##Get-Command
+get-command <command>
+-noun
+-verb
+-showCommandInfo
+-parameterName
+-Syntax

+#Have to do hunting and pecking, but after you find what you are looking for you can explore the command.

+Grammar matters: the difference between knowing your shit and knowing you're shit.

+##Verb-Noun

+dont't use more dashes - just don't --- okay get-verb is your friend!

+e.g. get-help, get-command, get-childitem (ls)

+#Good habit, small adjustment.
+Beginner: no!
+Beyond that: YES!!!

+It matters a ton, when we develop functiions and modules.
+You can build your own help.

+###Running Commands
+I don't always use CLI, but when I do, I copy and paste the shit out of everything!

 ## Next Steps for learning about the topic.
 https://www.tutorialspoint.com/operating_system/os_services.htm
+docs.microsoft.com//en-us/powershell
+lmgtfy